Altanis/mafia-backend/README.md

    - [x] Create registration system.
    - [x] Create E-Mail verification.
    - [x] Login to account.
-   - [x] Make tokens expire.
    - [x] Resend verification E-Mail.
    - [x] Create a "Forgot Password" system.
-- [ ] Create a profile system for players to give themselves bios, usernames, and avatars.
+- [x] Create a profile system for players to give themselves bios and avatars.
+   - [x] Create Online indicator.
+   - [x] Create an Biography and Avatar.
+   - [x] Update Username, Avatar, or Biography.
 - [ ] Create basic Mafia roles (Mafia, Roleblocker, Villager, Cop, Doctor, Gunsmith).
 - [ ] Create a system where you can share setups (example 2 Mafias and 5 Villagers, or 2 Mafias 4 Villagers 1 Cop).
 - [ ] Create a lobby system to join different setups.